Withley/EkoNature/README.md

 HTML & CSS

-🗂 Project Structure
+## 🗂 Project Structure
-bash
-Copy code

 Greenify/
 ├─ server/ # Backend (Node.js + MySQL)
 │ ├─ index.js # Entry point
 │ └─ ... # Other server files
 ├─ src/ # Frontend (React)
 │ ├─ components/
 │ ├─ pages/
 │ └─ assets/
 ├─ package.json
 └─ README.md

-🤝 Contributors
+kotlin
+Copy code

-This project was developed by a team of 4 participants during the Milli Hakaton.
+> 👥 Contributors: This project was developed by a team of 4 participants during the Milli Hakaton.

-📄 License
+>
-This project is open-source and can be freely used, studied, and modified.
+> 📄 License: This project is open-source and can be freely used, studied, and modified.